ForeignSasquatch/ForeignSasquatch/README.md

 # Devices 💻
 Im currently on endeavouros and have a low end laptop *15 inch Dell Vostro 5581 (Core i5-8th gen, 4 gigs of ram (wow so much!) and a mx130 gpu)*
 # Projects 🚀
-I like doing several stuff which seem fun to me but currently working on raylib-hx and firebrick *(my tiny framework to make my projects easier to make)*!
+I like doing several stuff which seem fun to me but currently working on raylib-hx and tiny projects!
 # Contact
  - 💾 Discord: ForeignSasquatch#6574
  - 📫 Mail: ratul.krisna01@protonmail.com